Nanticoke Lenni-Lenape Tribal Nation

 State-recognized tribe and nonprofit organization in New Jersey, U.S.

 The Nanticoke Lenni-Lenape Tribal Nation (also known as the Nanticoke Lenni Lenape Inc. or the Nanticoke Lenape) is a state-recognized tribe and 501(c)(3) nonprofit organization.
 They represent Nanticoke of the Delmarva Peninsula and the Lenape of southern New Jersey and northern Delaware.
-The state of New Jersey recognizes them, and they have maintained elected governments since the 1970s.
+The state of New Jersey recognizes them as a tribe, and they have maintained elected leadership since the 1970s.
 They are not a federally recognized tribe.
+Along with the Nanticoke Indian Association and the Lenape Indian Tribe, both of which are state-recognized as tribes in Delaware, the Nanticoke Lenni-Lenape Tribal Nation are descended from the Delaware Moors, a mixed-race group who were historically legally classified as African Americans.